giantswarm/releases/aws/v18.0.0-alpha1/README.md

 ***Cilium highlights***
 - [Network Policy](https://docs.cilium.io/en/stable/concepts/kubernetes/policy/#networkpolicy-state) provided by Cilium does not cover support for setting [ipBlock with Pod IP](https://github.com/cilium/cilium/issues/9209).
 Components in need of this will have to use [CiliumNetworkPolicy](https://docs.cilium.io/en/stable/concepts/kubernetes/policy/#ciliumnetworkpolicy) which has wider scope.
-- `Pod Subnet` which can be used to create ENIs for peering with VPCs is removed with Cilium.
-Please pay attention if any of the workloads depend on that connection as it will have to be adjusted accordingly.
+- The AWS CNI pod subnets are no longer used by Cilium.
+Please add custom routes with the node subnet(s) CIDR(s) instead of the AWS CNI pod subnets CIDR before upgrading to this release.

  ## Change details